Vol. 62, 2023

 Communicated by John Wang

-may complicate taxonomic practices, can be common between animal
+hybridization may complicate taxonomic practices, it can be common

-species.
-Animal hybridization not only can help with generating
+between animal species.
+Animal hybridization not only can help with

-phenotypic and species diversity in nature, but also with understanding
+generating phenotypic and species diversity in nature, but also with

-the genetic and genomic bases of phenotypic evolution in the
+understanding the genetic and genomic basis of phenotypic evolution in

-library.
-We showed that the F1 hybrids were genetically clustered with
+sequencing (ddRADseq) library.
+We showed that the F1 hybrids were

-component analysis.
-Our results also revealed that sampling design may
+based on a principal component analysis.
+Our results also revealed that

-have a major impact on the inferred genetic structure and hybrid
+sampling design may have a major impact on the inferred genetic

-individuals using ddRADseq data sets.
-We discuss the importance and
+structure and hybrid individuals using ddRADseq data sets.
+We discuss

 Key words: CO1, Dynastes, Hybridization, Hybrid F1,